Adi2023/Kubernetes_IstioService_Deployment/README.md

 ## Getting Started

 Feel free to get started with this microservice architecture and play around with additional Istio features.
+Please note that in few of my yaml files such as secrets, OAuth2 configuratioons,etc I have avoided using the actual content.
+While working on your cluster please replace those field values with your actual values.

 ## Contributions